-Enrollment will be limited to 8 Babson students, 8 Olin students, and 8 Wellesley students in the final semester of their undergraduate program.
+Enrollment will be limited to 8 Babson students, 8 Olin students, students in the final semester of their undergraduate program.

-Application deadline for this course was December 17, 2013 at noon.
+If you are interested in taking this course, please fill out the application that was sent by email and return it to email@example.com by the 21st of November.
 You cannot enroll in this course through the normal registration process.
 You must apply, and only 8 students will be selected!

 MOB3582 - GLOBAL MANAGEMENT COMMUNICATIONS

 GLOBAL MANAGEMENT COMMUNICATIONS

 Effective communications are at the core of all international business relationships.
 So this course combines theory with practice in order for students to discover best practices in cross-cultural communication and then to apply them to the challenges of the global business leader.
 To become successful in this role, students will study the relationship between issues of culture, gender, and ethnicity and successful business communications.
 MOB3582 will be taught using lecture/discussion sessions, short case analyses, simulations, self-assessments, and the development of coaching skills that build collaboration across cultures and identities.
 Students will also have the opportunity to enhance their oral and written communication competencies established within multi-cultural contexts.